-Scarves have a history that go back thousands of years all the way to the ancient Egyptians, who used to wear them so that the heavyweight of their jewellery was protected against their skin.
+Scarves have a history that goes back thousands of years, all the way to the ancient Egyptians, who used to wear them so that the heavyweight of their jewellery was protected against their skin.
 This might be a long way away from how gents wear them today, but there are still similarities in that a well-chosen scarf can go a long way to adding an air of luxury and class to an overall look.

 Whether you’re looking for something to stop the cold creeping through the gaps in your overcoat, or something light and colourful to protect you from the summer rays, there are endless opportunities when it comes to elevating your ensemble with a scarf.

 Men’s Scarf FAQs

 What is the best length for a scarf?

 Scarf lengths range from 50 to 90 inches.
 For an average-height man, a scarf of at least 60 inches is appropriate.
 The width of a scarf should be 6 to 14 inches.

 What is the best material for a scarf?

 The best scarves are typically made from either wool, cashmere, or angora; especially if they’re thick scarves designed for winter & cold weather.
 Cotton, linen, silk, and synthetic materials - even blends of these - are also great options; but for warmer temperatures.
 Your choice of fabric should depend on the season you want to wear your scarf.

 Only tie knots you are comfortable wearing.
 The scarf length and thickness often limit knot style options, so experimenting is good.
 If you’re not wanting to tie your scarf you can always drape it around your neck.